 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote N/A - This Sub-Fund is actively managed and therefore does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.
+N/A - This Sub-Fund is actively managed and therefore does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.